O’Reilly scores with 2 seconds left in OT, Blues beat Wild

 The Blues have won three in a row — beating Minnesota 9-1 on Friday night — to move a point ahead of fourth-place Arizona for the last playoff spot in the West Division.
 The teams will meet for the third time in four nights on Monday in Minnesota.

+“As a team we stuck together well,” O’Reilly said.
+“We found a way to grind out these much-needed points.
+It’s a good weekend, but there’s still a lot of work left.”

-Husso stopped 28 shots, and Tabot made 27 saves.
+Husso stopped 28 shots, and Talbot made 27 saves.

 Dumba scored on a one-timer off a cross ice pass from Ryan Suter to make it 2-1 with 1:48 left in the second period.